act-rules/act-rules.github.io/_rules/object-has-acessible-name-8fc3b6.md

 `Object` elements without an accessible name are ignored by assistive technologies unless they have an [explicit role][].

-When the object resource is not loaded the fallback content is rendered as shown in the Inapplicable Example: "This `object` element does not need an accessible name because it loads no image, audio, or video.".
+When the object resource is not loaded, the fallback content is rendered as shown in the Inapplicable Example: "This `object` element does not need an accessible name because it loads no image, audio, or video."

 ### Bibliography